modera/ModeraActivityLoggerBundle/README.md

 to physical files so Symfony translation mechanism could detect them and use when translating messages.
 For this to happen you need to run `modera:translations:compile` tasks.
 During execution this task will compile all translation tokens from database to root `Resources` directory of your application.

+## Licensing

+This bundle is under the MIT license.
+See the complete license in the bundle:
+Resources/meta/LICENSE